-From the consumption point of view, efficiency considerations and analysis can be made, but this concept and concern is certainly less present in the "mainstream economics" than is the efficiency considerations in production economics framework, and much less in technical/technological changes from the consumption side.

-We can use an Utility function U=f(y1...ym) in a similar way to the production theory, and establish the necessary conditions for a maximum and for an efficient solution in consumption.
+From the consumption point of view, efficiency considerations and analysis can be made, but this concept and concern is certainly less present in the "mainstream economics" than is the efficiency considerations in production economics framework.
+We can use an Utility function U= f(y1....ym) in a similar way to the production theory, and establish the necessary conditions for a maximum and for an efficient solution in consumption.
 However, a set of limitations are present, starting with the fact that it is not possible to measure "utility" in cardinal way.
 That is, in real world, only the revealed preferences can be used to derive an ordering of preferences, which can produce the base for some type of quantification, but, again, for ordinal measurements.
-Demand functions are derived theoretically, but most of the time are estimated based on real world observations.
+Demand functions are derived theoretically, but for empirical use and estimations it is necessary to use the revealed preferences and consumption behavior in the Markets.